Home ยป Desserts ยป Korean Milk Ice Sorbet: Injeolmi Bingsu

 Korean Milk Ice Sorbet: Injeolmi Bingsu - A perfect Korean summer dessert.
 Loaded with delicious dessert toppings! | MyKoreanKitchen.com

-If you are familiar with Korean food, you have probably heard of Patbingsu (팥빙수).
-It’s essentially a shaved ice dessert decorated with various toppings of your choice.
-These toppings typically include sweetened red bean paste, sweetened condensed milk, sweet rice cakes (aka mini mochi), jellies, various summer fruit and fruit syrup etc.
+If you’re familiar with Korean food, chances are you’ve heard of Patbingsu (팥빙수).
+It’s a classic shaved ice dessert that you can customize with all kinds of toppings.
+Some of the usual suspects are sweetened red bean paste, condensed milk, chewy little rice cakes (kind of like mini mochi), jellies, fresh summer fruits, fruit syrups, and more.
+It’s a summer favorite that’s both refreshing and satisfying.

 Korean Milk Ice Sorbet: Injeolmi Bingsu - A perfect Korean summer dessert.
 Loaded with delicious dessert toppings! | MyKoreanKitchen.com

-For your information, Injeolmi (인절미) is Korean glutinous rice cakes coated with roasted soybean powder.
-I heard that these types of revamped fancy shaved ice desserts have been really popular in Korea in the last few years.
-(This clearly proves that I haven’t been to Korea for a while! ๐Ÿ˜‰ )
+For your information, Injeolmi (인절미) refers to Korean glutinous rice cakes coated with roasted soybean powder.
+I’ve heard that these revamped, fancy shaved ice desserts have become really popular in Korea in recent years.

-Anyway, as I haven’t tasted the original version from Korea, my recipe is based on my guesswork (based on the picture my sister sent me and based on the description my sister told me ๐Ÿ™‚ ).
-Although, my other sister (who lives with me) has tasted this Injeolmi Bingsu when she visited Korea recently and she thought mine was pretty good.
+Since I haven’t tasted the original version from Korea, my recipe is based on guesswork—mainly from the picture my sister sent me and her description.
+However, my other sister (who lives with me) has tried Injeolmi Bingsu during her recent visit to Korea, and she thought my version was pretty good.

-In fact, she told me that she liked mine more.
-According to her, Injeolmi Bingsu in Korea makes you very thirsty and it feels like you’re chocking a little bit because they add too much roasted soybean powder.
-(In my recipe below, I used Korean multi grain powder instead as I prefer this taste.)
-She said the amount I added in my recipe was just right.
-So be assured that it has been tested and approved (by my picky sister).
-I hope you enjoy my recipe!
+In fact, she told me she liked mine even more!
+According to her, Injeolmi Bingsu in Korea can make you very thirsty and feel like you’re choking a little because they use too much roasted soybean powder.
+(In my recipe below, I used Korean multigrain powder instead, as I prefer the taste.)
+She said the amount I used was just right.
+So rest assured, this recipe has been tested and approved by my picky sister.
+I hope you enjoy it!

 Ice